seanmcquaid/seanmcquaid/README.md

 ### Hello there, welcome to my GitHub! 👋

-📖  I’m currently learning: Better architecture principles with React ⚛️
+📖  I’m currently learning: Building APIs with Java/SpringBoot

 📫  How to reach me: Email